Ladder99/ladder99/models/README.md

-# components
+# models

-Devices and subcomponents and their dataitems are defined here
+Models and their dataItems are defined here